-This page cuts to the chase on this issue, because people who have been blinded by the devil in using this scripture to justify themselves or others need to do genuine research that justifies their position or must discover that they have been deceived into believing a lie concerning what this scripture and others on this subject actually teach.
-This page has some strong words!
-These words are necessary and will be no problem for honest people.
+This study cuts to the chase on this issue, because people who have been blinded by the devil in using this scripture to justify themselves or others need to do genuine research that justifies their position or admit that they have been deceived into believing a lie concerning what this scripture and others on this subject actually teach.
+This study has some strong words!
+These words are necessary and will be no problem for honest truth seekers.

 What do the scriptures say?

 Let's start with the one scripture every unbeliever loves to quote and many believers as well!
 Matthew 7:1 - "Judge not, that ye be not judged."
-It is ludicrous (foolish) to think that this scripture stands alone as a rule for all men to follow, and it has been the foolishness of self-excusing people for a very long time that has led them to forget that Bible verses must be examined entirely within context and with the scriptures that precede and follow them wherever possible.
-In addition, other scriptures concerning the same subject must be examined so that an accurate and complete picture can be formed as to what a particular verse is saying.
+It is ludicrous to think that this scripture stands alone as a rule for all men to follow, and it has been the wicked foolishness of self excusing people for a very long time that has led them to forget that Bible verses must be examined entirely within context and with the scriptures that precede them and follow them wherever possible.
+In addition, all the other scriptures concerning the same subject must be examined so that an accurate and complete picture can be formed as to what a particular verse is saying.
 With that in mind, let's continue on with the words of Jesus in their entirety and not lean on one verse.

 Matthew 7:1-5 - "Judge not, that ye be not judged, For with what judgment ye judge, ye shall be judged; and with what measure ye mete, it shall be measured to you again, And why beholdest the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye, and behold a beam is in thine own eye?
 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast the mote out of thy brother's eye."

-It is amazing that we never hear anyone quote that fifth verse when it comes to judging isn't it!
+It is amazing that we never hear anyone quote that fifth verse concerning judging isn't it!
 What is Jesus saying here?
 Isn't it clear that he is saying that "AFTER YOU HAVE CAST THE BEAM OUT OF YOUR EYE;" that is, after you have dealt with the sin in your own heart, then you can see clearly to help someone else who is dealing with that sin.
 Now doesn't that still require judgment on what is happening in the other person's life?
 For example; I ran the streets selling and using drugs prior to my salvation.
 When I was saved from my ignorance through the grace of God I quit selling and using drugs.
 While I was in the drug culture there were some forms of expression and habits of living and speaking that I used along with everyone else who came from that lifestyle.
-Everyone that hung with me during that time knew what I meant and I knew what they meant when we used the words "cool, hip, dope, speed, dude and so forth.
+Everyone that hung with me during that time knew what I meant and I knew what they meant when using the words "cool, dope, speed, dude and so forth.
 Cursing Jesus Christ daily was common among the people that I hung out with because we didn't know better.
 When the Lord changed me, he took all that away from me, for which I am eternally grateful!
 I knew after my blind spiritual eyes were opened that certain things were wrong and that those who were followers of Christ just didn't speak and act the same anymore.
-God helped me graduate from Bible college and enter the ministry, and when I encountered someone cursing in Jesus' name, I knew without anyone telling me that they were not right with God.
-That is judging, and that judgment is correct because nobody can love the Lord and walk with him in righteousness and curse him at the same time.
+God enabled me to graduate from Bible college and enter the ministry, and when I encountered someone cursing in Jesus' name, I knew without anyone telling me that they were not right with God.
+That is judging, and that judgment is correct because nobody can love the Lord and walk in righteousness and curse him at the same time.
 Any person who would not agree with me on this is out of touch with reality!
-You see, the Bible also teaches us that we are to "Judge Righteous Judgment."
-John 7:24These are the words of Jesus.Are we to think he would tell us something that isn't right?
-Since he is sinless he never lied, and as God incarnate he could not lie.
-So Jesus is telling us that we are required to judge.
-It is not a suggestion but a command from him.

 In Matthew 12:33 we are told by Jesus; "A tree is known by his fruit," and in verse 34 of that same chapter Jesus says that out the abundance of the heart the mouth speaks.
-That is judgment and whether Jesus does it or we do it, it is righteous judgment because it is based on his words.
+That is judgment and whether Jesus does it or we do it, it is definitely righteous judgment because it is based on his words.
 So, going back to the person cursing Christ, we must know beyond all doubt that he or she is not right with God for from the abundance of the heart the mouth speaks.
 Cursing comes from the heart before it ever comes from the lips of humans.

 I Corinthians 2:15 - What are we to do with this verse?
 "But he that is spiritual, judgeth all things, yet he himself is judged of no man."
 How are we to know who is spiritual without judging that they are?
-Perhaps we need to do a study on the qualifying factors that make a person spiritual.
+Perhaps we need to do a study on qualifying factors that make a person spiritual.
 I don't think so.
 The solution to finding out who is spiritual is simple!
-Find a man or woman who loves to talk about the things of God, who cannot express their love for Jesus enough, and who lives to love and serve the Lord and you will have found a person who qualifies as spiritual by biblical standards.
+Find a man or woman who loves to talk about the things of God, who cannot express their love for Jesus enough, and who lives to love and serve the Lord and you have found a person who qualifies as spiritual by biblical standards.
 This person's walk and talk are unquestionably spiritual, and they love to find others who are like them for fellowship.
 They could talk about God and his love all day long and never tire of it.
 They know beyond all doubt that nothing in the universe could possibly be as wonderful as God's love or as terrible as God's wrath, and they never waver from that and want everyone they meet to know their Lord and Savior.
 It is their life's passion!
 They are an offense to the wicked and the lazy Christian, but they are a joy to those who also love their Lord!
-They certainly are pleasing to God and a sweet fragrance to him.
+They certainly are pleasing to God and a very sweet fragrance to him.
 We should all want to be so thankful for God's grace to us that our hearts overflow with thanksgiving and love!

 I John 4:1 - "Beloved, believe not every spirit, but try the spirits whether they are of God, because many false prophets are gone out into the world."
 With all the false teaching going on through the ages, with all the false prophets, new age lies, and even teaching that claims to be truth and even sounds so close to truth, how are we to know what or who to believe and what or who to follow if we do not judge?
 We are confronted with hate groups like Fred Phelps church yelling out, "God hates fags!"
 We are forced to make a judgment as to whether this man represents Jesus or not!
-Which of you has not already judged this man and those who espouse his teachings?
+Which of you has not already judged this man and all who espouse his teachings?

-What do we do with Mormons, Jehovah's Witnesses, Scientology, Christian Science, and the Worldwide Church of God?
+Some teach that God hates the sin and not the sinner.
+Is that point of view scriptural in the light of Proverbs 6:16-19 ?
+Are we naive enough to think that God hates only the body parts spoken of in verses 17 and 18 (for example; a lying tongue)?
+What about "he that soweth discord among the brethren?"
+Is this speaking of a person or not?
+What about Mormons, Jehovah's Witnesses, Scientology, Christian Science, and the Worldwide Church of God?
 I don't hear any Christians who are shy about judging them as cult.
 Are they?
 This requires judgment!
 What about Islam, Judaism, Buddhism, Taoism, Shintoism or Jainism and other world religions that reject Christ as God?
 Aren't we judging them as unsaved?
-How about the one true church, as Catholicism believes itself to be, and yet this system has many practices that reject certain biblical teaching as Protestantism teaches, and denies or perverts certain doctrines that Protestant Christians hold dear.
+How about the one true church, as Catholicism believes itself to be, and yet this system has many practices that reject certain biblical teaching as Protestantism teaches, and denies and/or perverts certain doctrines that Protestant Christians hold dear.
 Don't we judge them also?
 Aren't we required to judge them in the light of scripture.
-Doesn't the Bible tell us that if they preach any other gospel than we do they are to be anathema or cursed?
+Doesn't the Bible tell us that if any preach another gospel than we do they are to be anathema or cursed?
 What are we to do with that?
-Certainly worldly people cannot understand the exclusiveness of Christianity and the claims of Jesus Christto be the only way to the Father, but we who call ourselves Christians and have been redeemed by the blood of Christ have no excuse not to obey God's orders to "judge righteous judgment."
+Certainly worldly people cannot understand the great exclusiveness of Christianity and the claims of Jesus Christ to be the only way to the Father, but we who call ourselves Christians and have been redeemed by the blood of Christ have no excuse not to obey God's orders to "judge righteous judgment."
 Further, if we judge in error, and Christ is not who he says he is, then we are in serious need of help for some of us have been believing a lie for a very long time.
 What are we to do with this?
 I believe with all my heart that Jesus is who he said he is, and anyone who believes otherwise is either deceived by Satan or deliberately lying.
-It's time to stop using this scripture "Judge Not" as an excuse for our cowardice and disobedience to God and get on with standing fast and holding on to the truth of the scripture no matter what it may cost us!
-If we care enough about others we will rather offend them than live a lie or water down the truth!
-Jesus Christ had no problem calling out the deceiving Pharisees, Sadducees, lawyers and scribes.
-Are we to think that he holds truth exclusively to himself and has never shared it with us?
-If he has shared his truth with us, then knowledge of that truth brings with it a responsibility to declare it without apology in the face of Hell itself!
-To do otherwise is disobedience and/or cowardice!